 Date palm jaggery is nolen gur in our bengali language which is actually the sweet sap of date palm tree.
 In our Bengali language, nolen gur is also known khejur gur as this gur prepared from the khejur tree (date palm tree) sap.
-That sweet sap is cooked or boiled for making this gur or jaggery.
+That sweet sap is cooked or boiled for making nolen gur or date palm jaggery.
 Chilling days of winter are the only season to collect that sap.

 Nolen gur or date palm jaggery makers appoint some people to collect this sweet sap from the date palm tree.
 Those people first climb up the tree and cut most of the lower leaves of it.
 Then they nicely clean and trim that portion with a sharp tool to completely remove the dry skins from there.
 And make a deep cut and insert a spout through that cut.
 Lastly, they hang the earthen pot just below the spouts to fill the pots with the sweet sap.

 After a few days, when the pots will be full of the sap, one early morning they bring the pots down from the tree.
 And then they take all the pots to the makers.
 The makers first, strain the sap and then cook it for a certain time to get this date palm jaggery which is nolen gur.
 When the gur cools down then they pour it into the fresh earthen pot and send it to the market for selling.

-Try this delicious bengali style gur er payesh or rice kheer recipe at home.
-Let me know your valuable feedback by writing it down in the comment section below.
+Try this delicious bengali style gur er payesh or rice kheer at home and tell me about your valuable feedback.
+Just write it down in the comment section below.

 Apart from this Nolen gurer payesh try some other easy sweet recipes from my website

 Nolen gurer payesh recipe | bengali rice kheer with nolen gur(date palm jaggery)

 - 1/4 cup(≈ 50g) Gobindo bhog rice or Basmati rice